florentpoujol/Daneel/readme.md

 GameObject who have the `CastableGameObject` ScriptedBehavior are known as **castable gameObjects**.
 The **RaycastHit** object stores the information regarding the collision between a ray and a gameObject.
 It may contains the keys *distance*, *normal*, *hitBlockLocation*, *adjacentBlockLocation*, *gameObject* and *component*.

-The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which wil be empty if no gameObjects have been hit).
+The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which will be empty if no gameObjects have been hit).

 ## Button setting in the config